-Put away any bottles or jars that are cluttering the countertop or bath area.
+Put away any bottles or jars cluttering the countertop or bath area.
 Quick spray and clean the shower doors, mirror, vanity top, sink, and faucet.
 Pick up any used linens and put them in the washer.
 Straighten out the shower curtain and put out fresh towels on the bars.
 Last but not least, give the toilet a quick clean and don’t forget to put the seat and lid down.

 √ Kitchen Tips

-Make sure the counters are clutter free and sparkle from a wipe-down.
+Make sure the counters are clutter-free and sparkle from a wipe-down.
 Dirty dishes go in the dishwasher.
-The stovetop should be clean and the surface of the dishwasher and refrigerator.
+The stovetop should be clean, and the surface of the dishwasher and refrigerator.
 Clean the sink and make the faucet sparkle.
 Throw a stick of cinnamon or some cloves in a small pot of water and simmer on the stove while you complete the rest of your tasks.

 √ Take Out the Trash

 Remove all the garbage and empty all the wastebaskets.
 That will eliminate what can sometimes be the source of unpleasant odors.
-Which reminds me, don’t forget to clean the kitty commode and hide any bed dishes, beds and toys.
+Which reminds me, don’t forget to clean the kitty commode and hide any bed dishes, beds, and toys.

 √ Dust and Sweep